-Average pH measured at Isle Lake was 8.64, which is well above neutral.
-Similar to many other lakes in Alberta, Isle Lake has high bicarbonate concentration (186.2 mg/L HCO_3) and alkalinity (153.04 mg/L $CaCO_3$) which help to buffer the lake against changes to pH.
-Concentrations of ions in the lake have not changed appreciably over time, and remain low, as evidenced by Isle Lake's low conductivity (370 μ S/cm).
-Sodium (34.63 mg/L), calcium (27.43 mg/L), and chlorine (10.97 mg/L) are the dominant ions in Isle Lake.
-The absence of changes to the ion concentration in Isle Lake suggests that there have been few changes to the lake's hydrology.
+Average pH measured 8.88, which is well above neutral.
+Similar to many other lakes in Alberta, Isle Lake has high bicarbonate concentration (170 mg/L HCO3) and alkalinity (162 mg/L CaCO3) which help to buffer the lake against changes to pH (Table 2).
+Concentrations of ions in the lake contribute to a low conductivity of 354 uS/cm.
+Dominant ions in Isle Lake include sodium (34 mg/L), calcium (25 mg/L), and chloride (12 mg/L).